-Business Process Disruption Risk is the risk of failure in the business' ability to resume relevant business activities after disruptions affecting people, infrastructure, assets and operations.
-Within Non-Financial Risk Management (NFRM), Operational Resilience Risk Business Continuity Management (ORR BCM) is responsible for the Business Process Disruption Risk and therefore for the design, implementation and maintenance of the Bank's Business Continuity Management Framework, including IT Disaster Recovery (ITDR) and Recovery Site Management (RSM).
-DB proactively manages Business Process Disruption Risk by running a Business Continuity Framework, compliant with globally and locally applicable laws and regulations and aligned to relevant industry standards.
-The Business Continuity Management Framework aims to continuously improve the resilience of the Bank.
+Business Process Disruption Risk is the risk of failure in the business ability to resume relevant business activities after disruptions affecting people, infrastructure, assets and operations.
+Within Non-Financial Risk Management(NFRM) Operational Resilience Risk (ORR), Business Continuity Management (BCM) is responsible for the Business Process Disruption Risk and therefore for the design, implementation and maintenance of the Bank's BCM Framework, including IT Disaster Recovery (ITDR) and Recovery Site Management (RSM).DB proactively manages Business Process Disruption Risk by running a Business Continuity Framework, compliant with globally and locally applicable laws and regulations and aligned to relevant industry standards.
+The BCM Framework aims to continuously improve the resilience of the Bank.
 Testing business continuity capabilities is a required component of the Bank's BCM program.
-The Bank tests the BCM/IT Disaster Recovery plans under the Business Recovery Solution Test (BRST) exercise on an annual basis.
+Testing ensures Recovery Strategies can be successfully implemented and that required resources and capabilities have been put in place.

 The BRST is used to validate Recovery Strategies through a series of one or more exercises/tests.
 Exercises identify weaknesses and opportunities for improvement, enabling remediation in advance of an actual crisis.
-They also help staff remain aware of their role and responsibilities in their Business Continuity Document.
+They also help staff remain aware of their role and responsibilities in their BC Document.

-The Business Continuity Management Lifecycle (BCM Lifecycle) defines the minimum requirements for documenting, maintaining and testing business continuity plans and ensuring that staff is aware of and trained on their responsibilities within the plan.
+The BCM Lifecycle defines the minimum requirements for documenting, maintaining and testing business continuity plans and ensuring that staff is aware of and trained on their responsibilities within the plan.
 BCM lifecycle deliverables such as Business Continuity Document, Call Tree Test (Staff Contact Information), Business Recovery Solution Test (BRST), and BCM Awareness Training must be documented in eBCM, the Bank's electronic repository for business continuity documentation.
-These deliverables are updated on an annual basis.
+Except for Call Tree Test which is updated every 6 months, other deliverables are updated on an annual basis.